 By providing this essential combination of housing and

-settlement support, newly arrived refugees can adjust to their new home,
+settlement support, newly arrived refugees were able to adjust to their new home,

 establish positive community links and rental history, and secure employment so

-This program is made possible through the generosity of our
+This program was made possible through the generosity of our

 valued donors and volunteers.